 - It can help smooth the children’s transition through their parents’ divorce.

 For some, the drawbacks of nesting are equally compelling.
 Nesting requires a great deal of cooperation and trust between divorcing spouses and raises some important questions:

 - How does one create and preserve the new boundaries that divorce necessitates?

 - While in the house – Does it make sense to take turns in the same bedroom and bed?
 Or to each occupy separate bedrooms and lock doors?

 - While out of the house – Does it make sense to also share the same alternative housing?
 Or maintain separate additional living spaces?

-- How will household maintenance, bill-paying and chores be managed?
-What condition is the place left in when each steps into and out of their turn in the house?
+- How will household maintenance, bill-paying, and chores be managed?
+What condition is the place left in when each step into and out of their turn in the house?

 - How might the nesting arrangement impact each one’s ability to move on and form new relationships?

 - Does nesting prolong a distressing partnership and/or delay the inevitable break?